 The conversion feature embedded in the convertible notes is classified as an equity instrument under the provisions of Emerging Issues Task Force, or EITF, Issue No. 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock."
 Accordingly, the conversion feature is not required to be bifurcated and accounted for separate from the notes.
 We do not have a stated intent or past practice of settling such instruments in cash, therefore share settlement is assumed for accounting purposes until actual settlement takes place.
 Until conversion, no amounts are recognized in our financial statements for the ultimate settlement of the conversion feature.
-Upon conversion, if we elect to settle the conversion feature with shares of our common stock, settlement of the conversion feature will be accounted for as an equity transaction involving the issuance of shares at fair value for settlement of the conversion feature.
+Upon conversion, if we elect to settle the conversion feature will be accounted for as an equity transaction involving the issuance of shares at fair value for settlement of the conversion feature.
 No gain or loss would be recognized in our financial statements as a result of settling the conversion feature in shares of common stock.
 If we elect to settle the conversion feature in cash, the full amount of the cash payment will be treated as a loss on the extinguishment of debt in our income statement when settled.